 - 5.5-6mm needles recommended

-This colourway is available in a range of bases.
-If you have questions about these bases, then be sure to check out my Bases page for more information, or don't hesitate to get in touch with me.
+If you have questions about my bases, then be sure to check out my Bases page for more information, or don't hesitate to get in touch with me.

 Stewart Yarns are all dyed by hand.
 This gives each skein a unique finish, which means your skein might not look exactly like the one in the picture.
 However, all the skeins in this colourway are made in the same way, in the same style.